-There has been a surge in Incorporation in Arkansas of late and there are several factors that are playing catalyst to the surge.
+There has been a surge in Incorporation in Arkansas of late and there are several factors that are contribute to the surge.
 The convenient geography, abundance of natural resources, a positive business climate, availability of strong workforce, and low cost of living are some of the key factors that make Arkansas an extremely alluring destination for setting up a new business.

 According to a survey conducted by U.S. Small Business Administration, 240,123 small businesses were formed in the state in 2015 and that constitutes 96.6% of Arkansas businesses.
-Company Incorporation in Arkansas increased in 2016 with the number of small businesses in the state recording 244,977 business entities that constitutes 99.3% of Arkansas businesses.
+Company Incorporation in Arkansas increased in 2016 with the number of small businesses in the state pegged at 244,977 business entities that constitutes 99.3% of Arkansas businesses.

 Why Choose Arkansas for Incorporation?